 If you’re going to use your PayPal account for business purposes, you really should get a PayPal business account.
 But how does PayPal stack up against competing payment processing solutions?

 Overall, despite its shortcomings, PayPal is a solid option for merchants.
 With simple, transparent pricing and extensive eCommerce integrations, PayPal works particularly well as a starter option for new businesses and will scale with your business as it grows.
 What’s more, online sellers can always choose to use PayPal as a supplemental means of accepting payments.
 This isn’t the case with most of PayPal’s competitors.

 PayPal has plenty to offer offline sellers as well — with PayPal’s in-house Zettle POS solution along with its robust POS and accounting integrations, you’ll be able to take payments anywhere with ease.
 Read our full PayPal review for an even deeper look into what the payments giant has to offer your business.

 That being said, PayPal obviously isn’t an ideal solution for everybody.
-If you’re not happy with PayPal’s business practices or if you’re in the process of comparison shopping, see our article on PayPal alternatives.
+If you’re not happy with PayPal’s business practices (the recent pricing changes come to mind) or if you’re in the process of comparison shopping, see our article on PayPal alternatives.
 You may want to have a look at our merchant account comparison chart as well.
 We also have an article comparing PayPal with traditional full-service merchant accounts.

 As always, if you have experience using PayPal business account to accept payments, we’d love to hear about it!
 Please drop us a comment!